wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

     }

 2. Lay out a tape measure parallel to your robot and push your robot out about one meter along the tape measure.
 Lay out a tape measure along the Y axis and start over, pushing your robot one meter along the X axis and one meter along the Y axis in a rough arc.
 3. Compare X and Y reported by the robot to actual X and Y. If X is off by more than 5 centimeters in the first test then you should check that you measured your wheel diameter correctly, and that your wheels are not worn down.
-If the second test is off by more than 5 centimeters in either X or Y then your track width (distance from the center of the left wheel to the center of the right wheel) may be incorrect; if you're sure that you measured the track width correctly with a tape measure then your robot's wheels may be slipping in a way that is not accounted for by track width--if this is the case then you should :ref:`run the track width characterization <docs/software/pathplanning/robot-characterization/characterization-routine:Running Tests>` and use that track width instead of the one from your tape measure.
+If the second test is off by more than 5 centimeters in either X or Y then your track width (distance from the center of the left wheel to the center of the right wheel) may be incorrect; if you're sure that you measured the track width correctly with a tape measure then your robot's wheels may be slipping in a way that is not accounted for by track width--if this is the case then you should :ref:`run the track width identification <docs/software/pathplanning/system-identification/identification-routine:Running Tests>` and use that track width instead of the one from your tape measure.

 .. image:: images/track-width-logger.png
-  :alt: Highlights the trackwidth section of characterization.
+  :alt: Highlights the trackwidth section of identification.

 Verify Feedforward
 ^^^^^^^^^^^^^^^^^^